marioortizmanero/speedbumpapp.com/content/en/blog/opal-bought-by-meta/index.md

 ![A tweet from @jeiting with the text: Damn u got me actually](tweet_reaction.png)

-We've already seen companies like Instagram or TikTok adding screen time limits to their apps.
+We've already seen companies like Instagram or TikTok helping their own users [reduce screen time](/en/blog/how-to-reduce-screen-time/).
 You can find them hidden in the settings page, and they aren't too effective.
 But surely this is a concern that a large company like Meta might have?

 <style>
 .screenshots {